Non-perturbative approach to the Bourgain-Spencer conjecture in stochastic homogenization: Abstract

 \section{Abstract}

 In the context of stochastic homogenization, the Bourgain--Spencer conjecture states that the ensemble-averaged solution of a divergence-form linear elliptic equation with random coefficients admits an intrinsic description in terms of higher-order homogenized equations with an accuracy four times better than the almost sure solution itself.
-While previous rigorous results were restricted to a perturbative regime with small ellipticity ratio, we prove the first half of this conjecture for the first time in a non-perturbative setting.
+While previous rigorous results were restricted to a perturbative regime with small ellipticity ratio, we make the very first progress in a non-perturbative setting, establishing half of the conjectured optimal accuracy.
+The validity of the full conjecture remains an open question and might in fact fail in general.
 Our approach involves the construction of a new corrector theory in stochastic homogenization: while only a bounded number of correctors can be constructed as stationary $\Ld^2$ random fields, we show that twice as many stationary correctors can be defined in a Schwartz-like distributional sense on the probability space.
+We focus on the Gaussian setting for the coefficient field, and the proof relies heavily on Malliavin calculus.